Case Study #1: Unsubstantiated Expenses

 MileageWise complies with all the legal requirements constituted by the IRS.

 It helps you with a nice and logical interface to guide you through the tasks.
 You don’t need to understand the underlying rules or the operation.
-MileageWise takes this responsibility off of your shoulder by automatically paying attention to compliance with the laws of the period.
+MileageWise takes this responsibility off of your shoulders by automatically paying attention to compliance with the laws of the period.